 The Straight Dope: Cannabis Use Disorder, Intoxication And Withdrawal

-With 20 states legalizing the medicinal use of marijuana, and Colorado and Washington’s landmark passages of recreational usage, pot is all over the news.
+With over 30 states legalizing the medicinal use of marijuana, and Colorado and Washington’s landmark passages of recreational usage, pot is all over the news.
 More than 80 million Americans over the age of 12 have tried marijuana at least once making it the most used illegal drug in the country.

 Tetrahydrcannabinol (THC) is the psychoactive ingredient in marijuana.
 It enters the bloodstream and attaches itself to cannabinoid receptors in the brain, located in the section of the brain that influences pleasure, sensory and time perception, thinking and concentration.